Song Release: “Unless Your Name Is Me”

 Lyrics: Ubiquitous Poetry

-I’ve created all my life.
 As a kid, I sculpted pine straw labyrinths on the forest floor, scraping down to the dirt with my bare feet, carving paths through the woods.
-Drawing, writing novels, painting, performance art, murals, poetry, sculpting, refurbishing antiques, throwing pottery, on & on.
-If it’s creative, I’m probably into it.
+Then came drawing, writing novels, painting, performance art, murals, poetry, sculpting, refurbishing antiques, throwing pottery, on & on.

 Music is my current passion.